Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

-In that infamous postpartum phase, you have a whole lot to deal with.
+In that infamous postpartum phase, you’ve a whole lot to deal with.

 Frequent feeding, hormone havoc, perpetual poop—and sorry, what is sleep again?

-Put this all together and the thought of adding sex after birth to your to-do list may not be top of mind.
+Put this all together, and adding sex after birth to your to-do list may feel more daunting than tantalizing.

 So instead of asking the question How long to wait to have sex after birth, you might be asking yourself How soon will I want sex after birth?

-The good news is that if your relationship with sex after birth has gone south, the situation is likely a temporary one.
+The good news is that even if your sex life post-birth has gone south, the situation is likely a temporary one. 🙌

 Don’t worry, mama!
-There’ll be plenty of time to revisit sex in the future.
+You’ve plenty of time to revisit sex in the future.

 In this article: 📝

-- How long after birth can you have sex?
+• How long after pregnancy can you have sex?

-How long after birth can you have sex?
+How long after pregnancy can you have sex?

-There’s no hard and fast rule about how long after giving birth can you have sex, but most healthcare providers will recommend that you stave off for around 4-6 weeks, so your body can heal and recover.
+There’s no hard and fast rule about how soon after birth you can have sex, but most healthcare providers will recommend that you stave off for around 4-6 weeks, so your body can heal and recover.

-When you go for your check-up in the postpartum period (or what is known as the 4th trimester), you can ask your doctor about the risks and recommendations for sex after birth.
+When you go for your check-up in the postpartum period (or what is known as the 4th trimester), you can ask your doctor about the risks and recommendations for sex after pregnancy.

 Your hormones are also playing all sorts of games that may not leave you feeling your sexiest.

-[You’re scraping the estrogen barrel—and that, added to the bits of baby puke that seem to take no time at all to land on every fresh shirt, might leave you feeling not so high and very dry, like sex after birth is the last thing on your mind.](https://www.peanut-app.io/experts/sex-and-relationships)
+You’re scraping the estrogen barrel—and that, added to the bits of baby puke that seem to take no time at all to land on every fresh shirt, might leave you feeling not so high and very dry.

-That being said, for some mamas, sex after birth is exactly what they want, like the perfect stress-reliever—and the best way of celebrating with your partner about the little being that you’ve created.
+That being said, for some mamas, sex after birth offers the perfect stress reliever and the best way of celebrating the new life they’ve created with their partner.

 What happens if you don’t wait 6 weeks after birth?